profile-pic

 AI-interview Questions & Answers

 Okay.
 What is your approach to error handling and loading in the full stick application using React, Next, JS, and TypeScript?
-So logging error handling and logging is a must part of any application to understand where the issues arise in at the production level and how to, uh, sophisticatedly delegate or handle those.
-Basically, most of the time, uh, I handle error handling or loading flows with Datadox, which is a platform which provide us a way to store the flows properly and also, um, errors and user sessions so we can later on debug and find the root cause of the issues and easily fix those and create more proper releases.
+So logging error handling and logging is a must part of any application to understand where the issues arise in at the production level and how to, sophisticatedly delegate or handle those.
+Basically, most of the time, I handle error handling or loading flows with Datadox, which is a platform which provide us a way to store the flows properly and also, errors and user sessions so we can later on debug and find the root cause of the issues and easily fix those and create more proper releases.
 Yeah.
 Thanks.

 Okay.
 The here question is analyzing this TypeScript snippet.
 Can you explain what is incorrect about the use of any type?
 And how we rectified it following best practices.
 Okay.
 So it's a question about specifically TypeScript and showing why avoiding types can be a issue.
 Right?
-So, uh, sorry.
+So, sorry.
 So the issue here can be the because currently, we are using data, and this function is not enforced to handle any specific interface.
 And we can pass anything here.
 And suppose the because as what I understand from this is responses object, which should at least have one key as a data, right, as a as a property.
 Right?
-And if somebody called the handle API response function with with a string, like, argument as a string or a number or something, this will not handle it because it accept anything.
+And if somebody called the handle API response function with a string, like, argument as a string or a number or something, this will not handle it because it accept anything.
 And this is not utilizing any functionality of the TypeScript because this is just a plain JavaScript.
-And JavaScript itself have this issue that we cannot understand the interfaces, and, uh, it don't do a type checking.
-TypeScript also don't do a type checking at the run time, but at least in the compile process or before, it it it checked all the types.
-And it ensured the flow of the whole implementation of the code stay and, uh, handle the types properly.
-So to rectify it, we should provide a proper interface in the function arguments, uh, response.
+And JavaScript itself have this issue that we cannot understand the interfaces, and, it don't do a type checking.
+TypeScript also don't do a type checking at the run time, but at least in the compile process or before, it checked all the types.
+And it ensured the flow of the whole implementation of the code stay and, handle the types properly.
+So to rectify it, we should provide a proper interface in the function arguments, response.
 And so each functions are specifically bind with interfaces.
 And we by looking at it, we can understand what inter what input it accept, what output it provide, and basically how to use these interfaces.
 Right?
 So yeah.
 Thanks.